DennisPing/TCP-IP-Raw-Sockets/README.md

 ## Overview

-This project was originally done in Python3 and ported to Go for self-learning purposes.
+This project was originally done in Python and converted to Go for self-learning purposes.

+This program called `rawhttpget` that takes one URL, downloads the target URL page, and saves it into the current directory.
+The TCP/IP network stack are custom implemented, and all incoming & outgoing data packets utilize raw sockets.
 Due to the low-level details and bitwise operations of this project, unit testing was done to ensure correctness.
-All TCP and IP Header functions were tested to +90% coverage.

-Testing of the GET request was done by downloading the sample HTTP pages and verifying using `diff [file1] [file2]`.

-Debugging of the 3-way handshake and teardown was done on Wireshark.
+Manual debugging was also done on Wireshark.

 ## Requirements

-Go 1.15+
+Go 1.16+

 This project only works on Linux.